FIFA World Cup video games: 2014 FIFA World Cup (Brazil)

 The game contains all of the 203 national teams that took part in the 2014 FIFA World Cup qualification process.
 The national teams of Bhutan, Brunei, Guam, Mauritania and South Sudan, all of which did not participate in World Cup qualifying, and Mauritius, that withdrew before playing any match, are not featured in the game.

 The game includes all 12 venues used at the 2014 FIFA World Cup, as well as stadiums from each qualifying region and a range of "generic" stadiums.

 There's also an EA-licensed collectible card game for Android and iOS: 2014 FIFA World Cup Brazil World-class Soccer.
 The game is released in Japan and mainland China only.

+The game has been criticized for being available on only a few platforms.
+Acknowledging the criticism, EA released a free update for the PlayStation 4 and Xbox One versions of FIFA 14 that includes 2014 FIFA World Cup game mode in May.
+This mode only features Friendly Match, Challenges and Ultimate Team.
+EA also released a 2014 FIFA World Cup update for FIFA Online 3 in the same month, with several modes such as Tournament Mode, Ultimate Team, Manager Mode and Challenges.

 FIFA 18 DLC (Russia)

-On 30 April 2018, EA announced a free expansion for FIFA 18 based on the 2018 FIFA World Cup, featuring all 32 participating teams (and the ones already featured in FIFA 18) and all 12 stadiums used at the 2018 FIFA World Cup.
+EA released free expansion for FIFA 18 based on the 2018 FIFA World Cup in May 2018, featuring all 32 participating teams (and the ones already featured in FIFA 18) and all 12 stadiums used at the 2018 FIFA World Cup.
 There is no regional qualifying rounds that lead up to the World Cup to be feature on this DLC like there was for the previous three World Cup games.
-This update was released on 29 May on PlayStation 4, Xbox One, Windows and Nintendo Switch, with an update to mobile devices later, on 6 June.
+It was released for PlayStation 4, Xbox One, Windows and Nintendo Switch, with an update to mobile devices later, on 6 June, and an update to FIFA Online 4 on 31 May.
 Coins transfer over from the actual Ultimate Team game and there is no transfer market, meaning all players have to be obtained from packs.